department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/change-management.md

 4. How will success be defined for this change?

-5. How will success be measured for this change (audit, survey, other types of research, etc.)?
+5. How will success be measured for this change?
+- [ ] No help desk support is needed, as measured through help desk tickets
+- [ ] The content adheres to VA policies and standards for VA.gov, as measured through a dashboard tool and/or audit

 6. Does the change require new or updated:
 - [ ] Knowledge Base article(s)